JanGunzenhauser/torrent-stream-vlc/README.md

 ### Initialise

     // import the module
-    var TorrentStreamVLC = require('torrent-stream-vlc')
+    var TorrentStreamVLC = require('torrent-stream-vlc');

-    // create an instance using a torrent magnet link as the input var torrentStreamVLC = new TorrentStreamVLC(torrent)
+    // create an instance
+    var torrentStreamVLC = new TorrentStreamVLC.default();

 ### List files included in torrent

-    // call getFileList to output a list of choices (array) including e.g. file name and index torrentStreamVLC.getFileList().then(function(choices) {
+    // call getFileList with torrent magnet link to output a list of choices (array) including e.g. file name and index torrentStreamVLC.getFileList(torrent).then(function(choices) {
       // here you need to select the file to target (video file) var fileIndex = 1 // the index of the targeted file